bw-math/bw-math/source/notes/probability/00_INTRODUCTION.rst

     The converse of this theorem is *not* true, i.e. if two events **A** and **B** have probabilities that sum to *1*, this does not imply they are complements of one another.

-To see any example of what that pesky warning is talking about, consider flipping a fair, two-sided coin twice.
+To see an example of what that pesky warning is talking about, consider flipping a fair, two-sided coin twice.
 Let **A** be the event of getting a head in the first flip.
 Let **B** of getting exactly one head in both flips.

 The outcomes of **A** are given by,